maxime-delobel/maxime-delobel.github.io/_posts/2025-08-26-THM-BreakMe.md

 </pre>

 <h2>Step 4: Lateral privilege escalation to john</h2>
 <p>Doing some exploring, I found some credentials to MariaDB database in a PHP configuration file.
-However, dumping the database and its stored credentials did not reval anything new.
+However, dumping the database and its stored credentials did not reveal anything new.
 Then, I decided to run the following command and discovered something running on port 9999.
 Could it be an internal webserver?</p>
 <pre>
 www-data@Breakme:/var/www/html/wordpress/wp-content/plugins/reverse_shell_plugin$ ss -tulnp
 Netid            State             Recv-Q            Send-Q                         Local Address:Port                         Peer Address:Port            Process